 - Name, postal address, phone number, fax number and e-mail address of the corresponding author.

-- Name of an Editorial Board member with expertise in the area of the study (if no Editorial Board member is suitable, the Editorial Office will handle the submission).
+- Name of an Associate Editor with expertise in the area of the study (if no Associate Editor is suitable, the Editorial Office will handle the submission).

 - Statement that all authors have contributed to the work, agree with the presented findings, and that the work has not been published before nor is being considered for publication in another journal.

 - A list of at least 4-6 potential reviewers knowledgeable in the area of the study and potential reviewer conflicts.